slsa-framework/slsa/docs/spec-stages.md

 problems being found no significant changes are expected to happen anymore.

-## Specification
+## Stable

-At this stage the document is considered final and stable.
+At this stage the document is considered stable.
 It is suitable for reference and implementation in production.
 Changes may only happen if deemed necessary and will be avoided as much as possible if they might adversely impact implementations.

 ## Retired